karpizin/xpi-blocks/README.md

 # XPI-Blocks: The ROS2 & Raspberry Pi Building Blocks Library

 ## 🎯 Mission
 To create a **comprehensive, modular, and perfectly documented** library of examples (blocks) for ROS2 and Raspberry Pi.
+This project aims to **lower the barrier to entry for robotics and enable intelligent behaviors through LLM/VLM integration**.
-**Goal:** Lower the barrier to entry for robotics.
-A developer should be able to pick a "block" (code + diagram), connect the peripheral, and have a working ROS2 node in 5 minutes.
+**Goal:** A developer should be able to pick a "block" (code + diagram), connect the peripheral, and have a working ROS2 node in 5 minutes.

 ## 🏗 Block Architecture
 Each example in this library is an atomic "Block" containing:
 *   **ROS2 Node:** Clean, idiomatic code (Python/C++).
-*   **Hardware Interface:** Hardware abstraction (GPIO, I2C, SPI, UART).
+*   **Hardware Interface:** Hardware abstraction (GPIO, I2C, SPI, UART) or intelligent LLM/VLM interfaces.
 *   **Launch file:** Launch configuration with sane defaults.
 *   **Documentation:**
     *   Wiring Diagram.